 Over the 50 years of its existence, Fogarty has provided training for more than 6,000 scientists worldwide.
 Those researchers and clinicians collaborate with U.S. scientists to create the local capacity necessary to detect and address pandemics and new disease outbreaks wherever they occur.

-The Botswana Harvard AIDS Institute Partnership (BHP), a collaboration between the Harvard AIDS Initiative (HAI) and Botswana’s Ministry of Health, has benefited significantly from Fogarty programs, including their HIV Research Training Program, launched in 1998 to strengthen research capacities in developing countries.
+The Botswana Harvard AIDS Institute Partnership (BHP), a collaboration between the Harvard AIDS Initiative (HAI) and Botswana’s Ministry of Health, has benefited significantly from Fogarty programs, such as their HIV Research Training Program, launched in 1998 to strengthen research capacities in developing countries.

 “The Fogarty training is unique,” said Max Essex, the Mary Woodard Lasker Professor of Health Sciences at Harvard and Chair of the BHP.
 “It builds expertise in exactly those places where the next round of epidemics like Ebola, Zika, AIDS, or flu are most likely to occur.
 This provides immediate benefits for local control of such epidemics, which in turn minimizes their impact on the U.S. and the rest of the world.”